GDA Privacy Notice

 Where in the world is your information?

-GDA uses its own dedicated server to store personal information and we invested in a significant upgrade towards the end of 2017.
+GDA uses a cloud based storage system to store personal information.
 We also licence to a UK and Cloud-based database system called CharityLog, which stores personal information in the UK.

 GDA takes all practical steps to make sure your personal information is never sent to a country that is not seen as 'safe' either by the UK or EU Governments.